BSEL Undergraduate Scholars Mentorship Program

 - Attend an end-of-the-year event (usually held the last week in April or first week of May).

-For questions and additional information, contact Michelle Chow, BSEL program specialist.
+For questions and additional information, contact Michelle Chow, BSEL associate director of programs.

 Below is the current cohort of BSEL Scholars.
-For a full list of previous Scholars, please click here.
+For the full list of previous Scholars, please click here.